Kellit History, Family Crest & Coats of Arms

 The surname Kellit was first found in Lancashire where they held a family seat as Lords of the manor of Kellett, from very ancient times.
 Conjecturally they are descended from an Anglo Saxon noble who occupied the King's land of Chellet, later Kellet, later Nether Kellet.
 It is now famous for its stalactite caves called the Dunald Mill Hole.
 Over Kellet, Lancashire appears as "Chellet of the Domesday Survey, and was an early a possession of a family named Kellet, whose heiress married Sir Thurstan de Holland."

-Important Dates for the Kellit family
+Early History of the Kellit family

 This web page shows only a small excerpt of our Kellit research.
 Another 70 words (5 lines of text) covering the years 1550 and are included under the topic Early Kellit History in all our PDF Extended History products and printed products wherever possible.